Support for Childcare

 Special work arrangements

-System Content Legal requirements in Japan Points of the system that exceed the legal minimum requirements
+System Content Legal requirements in Japan Coverage exceeding statutory requirements

 • No limitation on the period or number of times of use until the reason for long-term care ceases to exist